Properties of Interaction Networks in Compressed Two and Three Dimensional Particulate Systems: Protocol and Methods

 The reason for this detailed discussion of the implemented protocol is the presence of a relatively small, but non-vanishing, number of clusters for packing fractions below jamming in particular for $2$D simulations, see Fig.~\ref{fig:B0}, and Figs.~\ref{fig:avg_S} and~\ref{fig:B_0} later in the paper.
 One obvious question is whether these clusters would disappear if a different relaxation protocol were used.
 Our finding is that these clusters remain present for any of the considered relaxation protocols.

-This observations is consistent with the earlier works~\cite{Miller2004,Poeschel2005} that found that the cooled unjammed systems always contain clusters of connected particles, and the average contact number thus never vanishes.
+This observations is consistent with the earlier works~\cite{Miller2004,Poeschel2005} that found that the cooled unjammed systems always contain clusters of connected particles, at least for the simulation setup and relaxation protocols considered in the present work.
+One could also ask whether such clusters would be still present as the system size is increased, or whether the fraction of the particles participating in such clusters would decay as the system size increases.
+Such questions should be considered in the future work.